Best ways to save money for your grandchildren

 Both bonds can be cashed in by a grandchild anywhere between one year and 30 years after they’re opened, though if cashed in before five years, there’s a penalty of three months of interest.

 Many banks and credit unions offer savings accounts designed for children and teens, often with low or no fees and helpful tools to teach kids about finance.
-The accounts can be opened by an adult as a joint account with the grandchild.
-How much control the child has over the account can vary by bank and age, but generally, both the adult and child can make deposits and withdrawals with some restrictions.
+An adult can open a joint account with the grandchild, whether that’s the grandparent or another guardian.

 Having a joint savings account gives your grandchild an opportunity to learn about banking transactions firsthand.
 Using online access, they can regularly monitor their savings growth.
 This can open up discussions about saving, interest and financial responsibility.

 The potential for growth may be lower with youth savings accounts than with some other options.
-But you can still find some attractive rates if you shop around.
-Alliant Credit Union, for example, pays over 3 percent APY for balances of $100 or more on its Kids Savings account.
+But you can still find some attractive rates if you shop around, with some accounts paying over 3 percent APY for smaller balances.

 How to build savings for your grandkids

 Building savings for your grandchildren isn’t just about stashing away money.
 It’s a process that requires consistency, planning and effective use of financial resources.
-Here are some practical steps to create a robust financial legacy:
+Use practical steps to create a robust financial legacy.

 1. Develop a savings plan